humdrum-tools/vhv-documentation/_posts/2017-03-15-marked-notes.md

 tags: [all, news]
 ---

-Marking notes with user signifiers has been enabled in the VHV interface.
+Marking notes with user signifiers has been implemented in the VHV notation editor.
 Multiple marks can be used, each using a different color.
 See the description of [marks](/graphic/marks) for more details.